jesusff/cmip6-for-cordex/CMIP6_studies_list_AUS.md

     units: None
     variables: ['tas', 'psl']
     comment:
-      Evaluation of the model using global criteria (past trends + spatial pattern) and independence criteria.
-Model with performance scores below 0.006 are considered as irrealistic.
+      Evaluation of the model using global criteria performance criteria (past trends + spatial pattern) Model with performance scores below 0.006 are considered as irrealistic.
 This study is based on multi-member for each model, not on only one member.
-Here only the performance criteria and not the combined criteria that takes also into account the independence.
+Wrt to the original article, we consider here only the performance criteria and not the combined criteria that takes also into account the independence.
   period:
     reference: 1980-2014
   plausible_values:
   - min: 0.006
     max: 0.2
-    source: reference
+    source: author
     comment:
-      author provided? to be checked
+      The 0.006 threshold has been provided by the author (expert judgment) after email exchanges with S. Somot

 ```

-#### Qas21 Constrained Dtas ssp245
+#### Qasmi Constr Global Dtas ssp245 2050

 Located in [CMIP6_studies/Qasmi.yaml](CMIP6_studies/Qasmi.yaml)

 None

 ```
-- key: Qas21 Constrained Dtas ssp245
+- key: Qasmi Constr Global Dtas ssp245 2050
   doi: None
   type: performance
   spatial_scope: Global
   temporal_scope: Annual
   data_source: author
   metric:
-    name: TCRbin
+    name: Constrained-Dtas
-    long_name: Transient Climate Response
+    long_name: Observationally-contrained future climate change
     units: binary
     variables: tas
     comment:
       Constrained global annual temperature future climate change range, 2041-2060 vs 1850-1900, SSP245 (adapted from Ribes et al. 2021 by S.
-      Qasmi)
+      Qasmi).
+In particular by adding recently available CMIP6 GCM, now 40 GCMs.
   period:
     reference: 1850-1900
     target: 2041-2060